-With retail media all the rage these days and CPG organizations debating the reallocation of national media dollars toward retailer-specific programs, the need to accurately evaluate performance across marketing tactics has become more critical than ever.
+With retail media all the rage these days, the rise of alcohol sales online and brands debating the reallocation of national media dollars toward retailer-specific programs, the need to accurately evaluate performance across marketing tactics has become more critical than ever.

 Traditional models also don’t typically account for the synergies that happen when trade and shopper marketing programs are combined, a key factor to consider when evaluating performance.
 So while this approach can provide a general read on shopper activation within the context of the model, it doesn’t deliver enough granular detail to fully measure its impact, and therefore can be misleading as a directional guide for future spending.